arcus/Arcus_Labs_Orientation/new_to_omics.md

 A quick check that our sorted, recalibrated BAM is there ... and with that, we are finally ready to find variants!

-## Chapter 4 – Finding Variants in the Haystack
+## Finding Variants in the Haystack

 After completing the previous steps, we have alignment maps that compare our sequences to the reference genome.
 If you take a close look at these alignments, you will see many, many deviations across the exome.
 One read might look like it has a gap; another might have a different base call.
 There are far, far more differences than real variants!
 Separating signal from noise is a complex task demanding machine learning algorithms that use a variety of inputs, including read depth and base and mapping quality scoress, to determine the likelihood that a deviation is a real variant.